 So how can moms care for themselves emotionally without taking up all their precious time?

-Get Your Emotions Out of Your Mind
+1 – Get Your Emotions Out of Your Head

 And I don’t know about you, but our thoughts don’t always behave themselves.
-Like when you leave toddlers to play unsupervised with stuff like glue and paint.
-Do not ever do that!
+Like when you leave toddlers to play unsupervised with stuff like glue and glitter.
+Never, ever do that!

 You’ll start to see patterns and learn what triggers certain emotions – both the ones we want and the ones we don’t.
 As you notice those triggers happening again and again you can start to do things over time to prevent them.